2008 Masters Tournament: First round

-After an hour delay due to fog, Justin Rose and Trevor Immelman shot rounds of 68 (−4) to lead the field.
+After an hour delay due to fog, Justin Rose, who had held the lead after the first round in the 2007 Masters, and Trevor Immelman shot rounds of 68 (−4) to lead the field.
 For the players in the final few groups, the last holes were played in near darkness.
 Ian Poulter hit a hole in one on the 16th on the way to a 70.
 Defending champion Zach Johnson shot a 70 and four-time champion Tiger Woods shot an even-par 72.
 In all, 18 players shot sub-par rounds and the scoring average was 74.18.